BlueBrain/Search/README.md

 This is also possible to extract structured information from the pasted content of a document.
 To switch to this mode, you could just click on the tab named `Mine Text`.
-Then, you could launch the extracting by just clicking on the blue button named `Mine This Text!`.
+Then, you could launch the extraction by just clicking on the blue button named `Mine This Text!`.
 You could also enter the content of your choice by editing the text field.